demisto/content/Packs/VersaDirector/Integrations/VersaDirector/README.md

 ### vd-template-sdwan-policy-rule-delete
 ***
-Delete an SD-WAN policy rule associated with a specific template.
+Delete an SDWAN policy rule associated with a specific template.

 #### Base Command